algosup/2024-2025-project-4-web-fpga-team-1/technicalSpecifications/technicalSpecifications.md

 ### 5.1 Background

-Designers need an intuitive look at both an FPGA’s physical structure and how signals propagate over time.
+Designers need an intuitive look for both FPGA’s physical structure and how signals propagate over time.
 This project blends the netlist layout with real-time simulation data to offer a hands-on tool that brings the inner workings of FPGAs to life.

 ### 5.2 Goals and Deliverables